dauitsuragan002/Skyload-667s/README.md

 4. Click "Load unpacked" and select this folder (`path/to/Skyload`).

 ## Enabling Kazakh Localization
 Currently, the Skyload extension may not officially support the Kazakh interface.
-However, you can add Kazakh localization manually:
+However, you can use Kazakh localization as a workaround:

-1. Create the file `_locales/kk/messages.json` or copy an existing language file (such as `_locales/en/messages.json`) into a new `kk` folder.
-2. Translate all "message" values in that file into Kazakh.
+1. Copy the Kazakh translations from `_locales/kk/messages.json` and replace the contents of `_locales/en/messages.json` (or any other language's messages.json) with them.
-3. Open the extension menu and go to the "Interface language" section.
+2. Open the extension menu and go to the "Interface language" section.
-4. Select "Қазақша" or "Kazakh" from the list of languages (if it does not appear, try reloading the extension).
+3. Select "English" (or the language you replaced) from the list of languages (the interface will now appear in Kazakh).

 > **Note:** Official Kazakh localization support may be added to Skyload soon.
 Stay tuned for updates!